2A peptides

-2A function in FMVD virus
+2A function in FMDV virus

 Foot-and-mouth disease virus (FMDV) is a virus in the genus Aphthovirus that causes foot-and-mouth disease in cattle.
 As a member of the family Picornaviridae, FMDV is a positive-sense, single-stranded RNA virus.

 2A is located between the capsid proteins and polymerases and proteases required for the capsid assembly in the late stages of the infection.
 The incomplete ribosomal skipping during the viral RNA translation mediated by the 2A results in "ribosome drop off" in some cases, after which the translation doesn't restart.
 This leads to a prevalence of the N-terminal proteins and allows for the increased production of the structural proteins relative to the non-structural proteins.

 Members

 Four members of 2A peptides family are frequently used in life science research.
 They are P2A, E2A, F2A, and T2A.
 F2A is derived from foot-and-mouth disease virus 18; E2A is derived from equine rhinitis A virus; P2A is derived from porcine teschovirus-1 2A; T2A is derived from thosea asigna virus 2A.

 The following table shows the sequences of four members of 2A peptides.
-Adding the optional linker “GSG” (Gly-Ser-Gly) on the N-terminal of a 2A peptide helps with efficiency.
+Adding the optional linker “GSG” (Gly-Ser-Gly) on the N-terminal of a 2A peptide greatly helps with efficiency.